visjs/vis-charts/README.md

 ## Usage

 :warning: **This library is very big and should better not be used!
-Please use one of the libraries from the [visjs family](//github.com/visjs) insted!**
+Please use one of the libraries from the [visjs family](//github.com/visjs) instead!**

 If you really want to, you can replace your old `almende/vis@4.12` files with our new one: